 Ultrasound (sonography).
 This creates images of blood vessels, tissues, and organs on a computer screen using high-frequency sound waves.
 It is used to see the intestine and abdominal wall and check blood flow through different vessels.

 X-ray.
 This test makes pictures of internal tissues, bones, and organs on large sheets of film.
 It uses invisible electromagnetic energy beams.

 MRI.
-This test uses a magnetic field and radio waves to view the hernia.
+This test uses a magnetic field, radio waves, and a computer to view parts of the body.

 An inguinal hernia will not heal on its own.
 If you have symptoms or the hernia is growing, you may need surgery.

-There are 2 types of surgery for an inguinal hernia: traditional open hernia repair (herniorrhaphy) or laparoscopic hernia repair.
+There are two types of surgery for an inguinal hernia: traditional open hernia repair (herniorrhaphy) or laparoscopic hernia repair.

 Open hernia repair.
 Your surgeon will cut the skin at the groin.
 They will push the bulging intestine back into your belly.
 Then, a stitch will close the opening in the muscle wall.
 Sometimes your surgeon may fix the weak area and make it stronger with mesh or wire (hernioplasty).